wikibonsai/tendr-cli/README.md

 ## Commands

+Note:
+- Commands expect markdown files using the `.md` extension.
-Note: Commands that perform anything other than read operations will display a confirmation prompt before executing.
+- Commands that perform anything other than read operations will display a confirmation prompt before executing.
 This may typically be skipped with the force flag (`-f`).

 ### `lint` (⚠️ todo)